-Motorcycle insurance is required for riders in Pennsylvania, but it doesn't have to be expensive.
-After collecting hundreds of quotes from across Pennsylvania, we found that the cheapest motorcycle insurance company charges an annual rate of $395 for coverage.
+Pennsylvania requires riders to have motorcycle insurance, but it doesn't have to be expensive.
+After collecting hundreds of quotes from across Pennsylvania, we found that the cheapest motorcycle insurance company, Progressive, charges an annual rate of $434 for coverage.

 To help you find the motorcycle insurance company that matches your needs, we compared some of Pennsylvania's best providers by checking their policies' features and customer service reputations in addition to prices.
 Use the secure quote box above to start comparing quotes from companies near you, or read on for our analysis of the state's other best motorcycle insurers.